Git Integration for Jira Cloud Documentation

 Gerrit End of Life (EOL)

-The Gerrit open-source community actively supports the last 2 releases on a best effort basis.
-Older releases are not actively maintained but may still receive important fixes (e.g. security fixes), but there is no guarantee for this.
-Which fixes are backported to these old releases is decided on a case by case basis.
+The Gerrit open-source community actively supports the last 2 releases on a best-effort basis.
+Older releases may receive important fixes (such as security fixes), but there is no guarantee.

 Have feedback about this article?
 Did we miss something?
 Let us know!